yellowfromseegg/arch-fs25server/README.md

 ## Downloading the dedicated server

 If you purchased the game or already have a product key you can download the game and DLCs on the host machine from GIANTS [download portal](https://eshop.giants-software.com/downloads.php).
-You now should have a ZIP Archive containing Farming Simulator 25.
+You now should have a ZIP or IMG Archive containing Farming Simulator 25.
 The DLC files are often just an .exe executable.
 You can just download them using `curl` or `wget`, we move them into the right place later on.

 ## Preparing the needed directories on the host machine